Gpir0/CI2024_lab3/README.md

 ### Note:
 To improve performance, the following optimizations could be implemented:
-- Avoid recalculating the Manhattan distance at each step.
+- Avoid recalculating the full Manhattan distance at each step.
 - Avoid frequent conversions between tuples and `np.array`.